Word of the Week

 Word history and etymology

-Word of the Week – Ruminate
+Word of the Week – Pumpkin

-Word of the Week – Spring
+Word of the Week – Cozy

 Have you ever wondered when certain words started to be used in certain ways?
 Or how they even came about?
 If they’re related to other, similar-sounding words?